Free Activities to Do With Your Kids Anytime

 See New Sights

 I realize that the temptation (and pressure from the kids) to buy something at Wal-Mart may a little overwhelming, but you can change that.
-Just tell them before you walk in that you are only buying … (construction paper and balloons, which is what we were buying), or just tell them this is a looking only trip.
-You thought they’d have fun going to Wal-Mart for the day.
-Truthfully, my husband and I do this all the time because we enjoy walking up and down the aisles together and talking.
+Just tell them before you walk in that you are only buying … whatever (construction paper and balloons is what we were buying), or just tell them this is a looking only trip.
+You can say that you thought they’d have fun going to Wal-Mart for the day.
+Truthfully, my husband and I do this all the time at a variety of stores because we enjoy walking up and down the aisles together and talking.

-Remember, “It’s okay to look at it but leave it there” and you’ll have this one in the bag.
-“We’re not buying anything” is another good one to repeat.
+Remember to say, “It’s okay to look at it but leave it there,” and you’ll have this one in the bag.
+“Remember we’re not buying anything” is another good one to repeat.
 We easily spent another hour at Wal-Mart today just wandering through the aisles, talking about cool ways to decorate the house, how much fun it would be to have an all-orange house with all orange decorations, and all of the crafts we could do if we had all of the craft supplies we saw at the store.
+My son even likes to invent new machines, toys, and other things to make our lives easier, or more fun, after seeing everything at the store.

 Make the Old New Again